Samba73/aws-bootcamp-cruddur-2023/journal/week3.md

 **Note: make sure you are running these commands in your `frontend-react-js` directory.**

 ### Configure Amplify
-I added this code in `app.js` of frontend-react-js directory.
+Added following code in `app.js` of frontend-react-js directory.
 ```js
 import { Amplify } from 'aws-amplify';